splashbyte/animated_toggle_switch/README.md

 ### Styling
 `style`, `styleBuilder`, `customStyleBuilder` and `styleList` can be used to style an `AnimatedToggleSwitch`.
 For the general look of the switch, you can use `style`.
-For parameters that should change with the selection, you can use `styleBuilder`.
+For parameters that should change with the selection, you can use `styleBuilder` or `styleList`.
 If you need additional parameters, you can use `customStyleBuilder`.
 ```dart
 AnimatedToggleSwitch<int>.rolling(